This does not include services that are partially covered or excluded from this product.

-What is my hospital excess?
+How much is the hospital excess?

-$500 per person.
-It resets every year on the anniversary of when you took out your cover.
+This resets every year on the anniversary of when you took out your cover.
 So that’s one anniversary you can set and forget.
 And, to keep the cost of your cover down, we add the excess.